sleuth-io/sleuth-gitbook-docs/integrations-1/builds/circleci.md

 ## Removing the integration

-#### If you wish to dissolve the CirclCI integration for the organization:
+#### If you wish to disconnect the CircleCI integration for the organization:

 1. Click on **Integrations** in the left sidebar, then on **Builds**.
 2. In the CircleCI integration card, click **disable**.
 The message **CircleCI disabled** is displayed in the CircleCI integration card once the integration is dissolved.